kanidm/kanidm/designs/device-authentication.rst

 * Does not require the user to purchase additional hardware
 * Does not required external applications to be configured
 * Does not required passwords to be shared between devices
+* Does provide MFA on the enrolled device
+* Does allow the enrolled device to be paused or removed without affecting other credentials

 The workflow that we want to achieve is: